 Mario Marchese, Full Professor

-Department of Electrical, Electronic, Telecommunications Engineering and Naval Architecture
+Department of Electrical, Electronic, and Telecommunications Engineering and Naval Architecture (DITEN)

 University of Genova, Italy